isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 There is no guarantee that lease affinity will work every time; if a server is running out of addresses, it will reassign expired addresses to new clients.
-Also, clients can request specific addresses and the server will try to honor such requests if possible.
+Also, clients can request specific addresses and the server tries to honor such requests if possible.
 Administrators who want to ensure a client keeps its address, even after periods of inactivity, should consider using host reservations or leases with very long lifetimes.